nerves-keyboard/xebow/README.md

 - id_ecdsa.pub
 - id_ed25519.pub

+In order to upload firmware using SSH you need to generate the upload script using `mix firmware.gen.script`.
+When using the upload script, you need to target the Xebow device, eg: `./upload.sh xebow.local`.

 ## Building the Firmware

 If you have not used nerves to build firmware before, you may need to install